-The following shall be in accord with Article II, Section 15 of the Washington State Constitution, the Revised Code of Washington (RCW), the bylaws of the Skagit County Republican Party (SCRP), the bylaws of the Washington State Republican Party (WSRP) and the rules and guidlines of Republican National Committee (RNC).
+Our county, state and country is all part of a Representative Constitutional Republic empowered by elected representatives at all levels, via a democratic election process from segments of equal population.
+The following shall be in accord with Article II, Section 15 of the Washington State Constitution, the Revised Code of Washington (RCW), the bylaws of the Skagit County Republican Party (SCRP), the bylaws of the Washington State Republican Party (WSRP) and the rules and guidelines of Republican National Committee (RNC).

-The County Party: The Skagit County Republican Party 'Central Committee' is comprised of all Skagit elected and appointed PCO's and Precinct Captains.
+The County Party: The Skagit County Republican Party "Central Committee" is comprised of all Skagit elected and appointed PCO's and Precinct Captains.
 Meetings are held at 7 PM on the third Thursday of each month.
-Every two years at the County Organizational Meeting PCO's elect the County Officers (Chairman, Vice Chairman, State Committeeman and State Committeewoman).
-These officers lead and represent the SCRP on the State Committee as voting members.
+Every two years at the County Organizational Meeting PCO's elect the County Officers; Chairman, Vice Chairman, State Committeeman and State Committeewoman (all officers must be of opposite sexes).
+The officers lead and represent the SCRP on the State Committee as voting members.

 The PCO: The Precinct Committee Officer (PCO) is the official representative of the voting precinct to the Republican Party.
 There is one Republican PCO allowed per precinct.
 The PCO is an elected or appointed official and is responsible to the voters within the precinct that he or she lives in or has been appointed to.
 PCO's and Precinct Captains make up the SCRP Central Committee and are the grassroots of the GOP.

-The Voting Precinct: In Skagit County we have 120 voting precincts, each precinct is a specified geographic area and is the starting point or the basic building block of the SCRP and WSRP political units.
+The Voting Precinct: In Skagit County we have 120 voting precincts, each precinct is a specified geographic area (territorial subdivision for electing members) and is the starting point or the basic building block of the SCRP and WSRP political units.
 In the political party structure, Republican members working at the local precinct level connect the precincts to the county and state-level organizations.

 PCO & Precinct Captain Activities: Each PCO & Precinct Captain is encouraged to attend all Central Committee meetings.
-They help to set strategy and policy for the Skagit County Republican Party including voting on important issues.
-We campaign for and help to elect and keep good 'common sense' Republicans in local, state, and national offices.
+PCO's & Precinct Captains help to set strategy and policy for the Skagit County Republican Party including voting on important issues.
+We campaign for and help to elect and keep good "common sense" Republicans in local, state, and national offices.
 We help to "get the vote out " for the precincts, coordinate Republican functions and recruit, work with and train new members and volunteers.

 PCO Legal Duties (RCW 29 A. 80.030 - WA Constitution Art II Sec.
 15: PCO's are responsible for electing officers to the State Central Committee, help to appoint replacements to fill vacancies in other elected partisan offices such as County Commissioner or State Legislator, and are in charge of of conducting Precinct Caucuses as directed by the County Chairman per SCRP and WSRP bylaws.